 Cell-Innovations has recently pioneered the work into the treatment of chronic migraines by the use of StroMed.
 Sufferers of chronic migraines typically have more than 15 migraines or tension-type headaches per month.
-A Cell-innovations study has shown the potency of this treatment on those people who are at the extreme end of the disease.
+A Cell-innovations case-study has shown the potency of this treatment on those people who are at the extreme end of the disease.
+Cell-Innovations is currently conducting a formal clinical trial into the application of StroMed into chronic migraines.

 Of the 4 chronic migraine patients treated, 3 out of the 4 patients obtained long term relief from migraines for up to 12 – 18 months with a decrease of more than 95% of migraines and tension-type headaches during the study.
 It is still unknown how long the effects of the treatment will be for or whether further treatments will be required.

 Below is a copy of the Abstract published and complete article.
-Cell-Innovation clinics are the only licensed clinics to use this procedure.
+Cell-Innovations IP has provisional patented the use of SVF for migraines.

 Chronic migraines and tension-type headaches are debilitating diseases affecting 1.4 to 2.2% of the population with both quality of life and economic implications.
 To date, the pain associated with migraine and tension-type headaches has been controlled with a range of medications, with varying levels of success.
 In addition, the side-effect profile of these medications, as well as their potential for addiction, has been a cause for concern for both